gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Matthieu."
 She nodded at her sister.
 "You wanted one too, but maere said we couldn't afford it."

-"What---she wasn't Hett," Queçenne said.
+"What—she wasn't Hett," Queçenne said.

 "Of course she wasn't," Piaerre said, with just a hint of the scornful tone Erileine was used to.
 "Spies are never what they seem to be."